Skip To Main Content

 Lab Consultations

-Laboratory Safety personnel is available to assist PIs, research personnel, Teaching Assistants (TA) and students with any safety issues that might arise in the lab.
-We can offer assistance on a number of areas, including New PI Information, Controlled Substances, Minors in Labs, Fume Hood Issues, Biological Safety Cabinet Issues, Equipment and Laboratory Clearances.
+Laboratory Safety personnel is available to assist PIs, research personnel, Teaching Assistants (TA), and students with any safety issues that might arise in the lab.
+We can offer assistance in several areas, including New PI Information, Controlled Substances, Minors in Labs, Fume Hood Issues, Biological Safety Cabinet Issues, Equipment and Laboratory Clearances.